zzz0906/LeetCode/README.md

 **Attention: Do not let the index out of the array, because leetcode will detect it, however our compiler do not **

 However it TLE, we need to optimize it.
+I found that it's my programming problem, I use another guy's code in 18 std with the smae consideration.
+Then I pass this problem.